 There are many ways that we could use blockchain in government contracting.
 Here are a few examples:

-1. Transparency and accountability: One of the biggest problems with government contracting is the lack of transparency and accountability.
-Blockchain could help to solve this by creating a public ledger of all transactions and performance data.
+1. Transparency and accountability: One of the biggest problems with government contracting is more transparency and accountability.
+Blockchain could solve this by creating a public ledger of all transactions and performance data.
 This would allow contractors to track their progress and performance and enable citizens to audit government spending.

 2. Efficient contract management: Blockchain could help to streamline the contract management process by automating contract execution and verification.
 This would reduce the need for paperwork and manual checks, making the process more efficient and less costly.